Eontec/eontec.github.io/privacy.md

 ## Introduction

-This privacy policy describes how [your blog name] collects, uses, and shares your personal information when you visit our website and use our services.
+This privacy policy describes how Sam's Translations collects, uses, and shares your personal information when you visit our website and use our services.

 ## What Personal Information Do We Collect?